amylour/irish_wildlife_matchup/README.md

 ### **Primary Goal**

 Irish Wildlife MatchUp is an online memory card game styled with my own artwork of Irish animals.
 It is suitable for all ages.
+The game aims to provide a fun, memory-enhancing experience which will relax the user through it's nature soundtrack and visual design.
 The game has a Light/Dark mode with the design changing to reflect this.
-An audio track of nature also plays with an option for the user to mute/unmute the sounds.
+An audio track of nature plays with an option for the user to mute/unmute the sounds.

 ### **Visitor Goals**

 Irish Wildlife MatchUp has been designed to be easily accessible and fun for all ages.
 It is a grid style card game that allows the user to flip two cards at a time in order to match them; testing their memory skills.
 The combination of artwork and nature sounds seek to bring the user into the wild environment as they play the game.
 Design and styling will be responsive to different media screen sizes and the user will have control over the aesthetic and the sounds played.
 A timer and moves counter will inform the user of their progress.

 ### **First Time Visitor**